ITHPgm/Email-Validator/README.md

 This project is designed to feel like a premium SaaS email validation tool UI — clean, fast, and developer-friendly.

 ---
+---

+If you want next step, I can:

+Upgrade your API to support real bulk validation (multi-email in one request)

+Or deploy this to Vercel / cPanel / VPS with proper routing and domain setup